-ROBERT (ROB) C. MATTSON manages the firm’s Litigation Practice Group and specializes in adversarial proceedings before the USPTO and district courts of the United States.
+ROBERT (ROB) C. MATTSON is a member of the firm’s Management Committee, chairs the firm’s Litigation Practice Group, and specializes in adversarial proceedings before the USPTO and district courts of the United States.
 The majority of his work is for high-tech and telecommunications companies, particularly companies that rely heavily on standards-based or standardized technologies.

 A skilled IP litigation attorney, he argues cases involving such diverse technologies as embedded systems, cloud computing, automotive technologies, smartphones, communications protocols, robotics, and sporting goods.
 Mr. Mattson regularly practices at the confluence of district court litigation and trial proceedings at the USPTO, including the new inter partes review trials.
 Many of his clients are involved in concurrent, high-stakes litigation and seek to challenge patents at the USPTO to supplement their overall litigation strategy.

 Prior to joining the firm, Mr. Mattson served as a patent examiner at the USPTO where he specialized in speech-signal processing and artificial intelligence, complex technologies impacting multiple industries.
 He regularly returns to the USPTO as a member of The Pauline Newman IP American Inn of Court, which is hosted on the Alexandria, Virginia campus.